Roemer/NetDist/README.md

 * Allow / disallow specific clients to run a job
 * Allow only one job of a specific type to concurrently run on a client
 * Notify the server about the job progress (percentage, status text)
-* Idle time (timespan were a handler is not sending any jobs)
 * MaxTimePerClient (maximum duration per day? a job can run per client)